jacksonmowry/blog/README.md

 ### Installing Tailwindcss

-Tailwindcss is normally installed via npm, and if you already have it on your machine go ahead with that, but for this project we will just use the standalone cli so we do not inherit a dependency on npm.
+Tailwindcss is normally installed via npm, and if you already have it on your machine go ahead with that, but for this project we will just use the standalone cli so we do not inherit a dependency on npm(🤮).

 <https://github.com/tailwindlabs/tailwindcss/releases/latest>